Joan Mitchell: Mid-career (France)

 By 1959, Mitchell was living full-time in France and painting in a studio on the rue Fremicourt in the 15th arrondissement of Paris.
 Mitchell kept this rental for the most of the 1960s.
 She was enticed to Paris by her lover Riopelle.
 During this time, her paintings appeared in a string of high-profile international exhibitions, including the Osaka exhibition International Art of a New Era: Informel and Gutai; the 29th Venice Biennale; the V Bienal do Museo de Arte Moderna, São Paulo; and Documenta II in Kassel.
 Along with regular solo exhibitions at the Stable Gallery and group exhibitions at other venues in New York, she began exhibiting in Paris with Galerie Jean Fournier (known as Galerie Kléber until 1963).
 Fournier would remain Mitchell's Paris dealer for more than three decades.

 Also in the early 1960s, Mitchell had solo exhibitions in Paris with Galerie Neufville (1960) and Galerie Lawrence (1962).
 She had additional solo exhibitions in Italy (Galleria Dell'Ariete, Milan, 1960) and Switzerland (Klipstein und Kornfeld, Bern, 1962).
 Throughout the 1960s, Mitchell's work was included in the Salon de Mai and the Salon des Réalités Nouvelles in Paris, as well as numerous group exhibitions held at France, Germany, Italy, Switzerland, Japan, The Netherlands, and other international venues.

 During the period between 1960 and 1964, Mitchell moved away from the all-over style and bright colors of her earlier compositions, instead using sombre hues and dense central masses of color to express something inchoate and primordial.
 The marks on these works were said to be extraordinary: "The paint flung and squeezed on to the canvases, spilling and spluttering across their surfaces and smeared on with the artist's fingers."
 The artist herself referred to the work created in this period of the early 1960s as "very violent and angry," but by 1964 she was "trying to get out of a violent phase and into something else."
 For a time, Mitchell rivaled de Kooning as the greatest living abstract painter.
-By this time leading abstract expressionist at her level such as Kline and Pollack were dead and de Kooning had reverted to figurative work, making room for her to make these radical stylistic shifts in her abstract expressionism.
+By this time leading abstract expressionist at her level such as Kline and Pollock were dead and de Kooning had reverted to figurative work, making room for her to make these radical stylistic shifts in her abstract expressionism.